creekymechanic/creekyneocities/README.md

 # myneocitieswebsite
-this is a repo to host my webfiles
+this is a repo to host my webfiles, so i can send blogs from obsidian, and work on my website from anywhere!